 Halloween candy presents a learning opportunity.
 Work toward having your child's being able to manage their own stash.
 To let them learn, keep your interference to a minimum.
 When they come home from the party or from trick-or-treating, let them lay out their booty, gloat over it, sort it, and eat as much of it as they want.
 Let them do the same the next day, and maybe even the next day if you have a particularly sweets-loving child.
-Then reassure them that they will still get their cand at meal-and snack-time but that for now you have to keep it for them.
+Then reassure them that they will still get their candy at meal- and snack-time but that for now you will keep it for them.
 For dessert at meals, they may have couple of small pieces and at snacks they may have as much candy as they want.
-Offer whole or 2% milk with the candy, and you have a balanced offering of protein and fat to go along with the sugar in the candy.
+Offer whole or 2% milk with the candy, and you have a balanced offering to go along with the sugar in the candy.

 When they can follow the rules, your child gets to keep control of the stash.
 Until then, you do.
 Reassure them that as soon as they can manage it, they get to keep it.
 If you can keep your nerve with allowing the sweets at meals and snacks, your child will eventually get enough and even get to the point where they are casual about sweets.
+You may even find a dusty bag of Halloween candy in the back of the closet!